apache/tvm/docs/langref/relay_expr.rst

 A :code:`let` binding creates a named variable that is bound to the given value and scoped to the subsequent expression.
 By contrast, a graph binding allows for explicitly constructing dataflow graphs in a Relay program by binding an expression (graph node) directly to a temporary variable, which is not scoped.
+Each reference to the variable corresponds to an edge in the dataflow graph.
 This has the semantics of substituting the expression wherever the variable appears, even though the graph node will only be evaluated once by the compiled program.

 These bindings allow for a style of programming that corresponds to that already employed by NNVM and other dataflow graph-based input formats.
-The fact that the variables are not scoped offers some flexibility in evaluation order compared to :code:`let` bindings, though this can also introduce some ambiguity in programs (`this developer page<https://docs.tvm.ai/dev/relay_intro.html>`__ includes more detailed discussion of this nuance).
+The fact that the variables are not scoped offers some flexibility in evaluation order compared to :code:`let` bindings, though this can also introduce some ambiguity in programs (the `developer introduction to the Relay IR`__ includes more detailed discussion of this nuance).

+__ `Introduction to Relay IR`_

 In Relay's text format, a graph binding can be written as below (note the lack of a :code:`let` keyword and a semicolon):